Lyman J. Gage

 Lyman Judson Gage (June 28, 1836 – January 26, 1927) was an American financier who served as the 42nd United States Secretary of the Treasury in the cabinets of William McKinley and Theodore Roosevelt.

 Biography

 Early life

 He was born in DeRuyter, New York, educated at an academy in Rome, New York, and at the age of 17 became a bank clerk.
 In 1853 he moved to Chicago, served for three years as bookkeeper, and in 1858 entered the Merchants Loan and Trust Company, where he was cashier in 1861–1868.
 Afterwards he became successively assistant cashier, vice-president, and president of the First National Bank of Chicago, one of the strongest financial institutions in the Midwestern United States.

-He was chosen in 1890 to be president of the board of directors of the World's Columbian Exposition.
+He was chosen in 1890 to be president of the board of directors of the World's Columbian Exposition, the successful financing of which was due mostly to him.
 Following the exposition, he became president of the newly formed Chicago Civic Federation, which sought to reform city governance.